 Enjoy The Show

-This is the name we now promote our shows under, mainly so you can find out about us through this website or on Facebook much easier than you could before.
-One other social media platforms (Twitter and Instagram) the events are promoted via @gazcook – he’s the person who organises and produces these shows.
+This is the name we now promote our shows and events under, mainly so you can find out about us through this website or on Facebook.
+We’re on Instagram and Twitter as @EnjoyTheShowUK – and also @gazcook – he’s the person who organises and produces these shows and events (me).

-We have two aims: To bring brilliant performers and performances to Lancashire, an area they would not otherwise be lucky enough to perform in.
-And to introduce non-theatre-going people to these fantastic shows, give them a wonderful experience and, hopefully, have a positive impact on their view of the arts and performance.
+We have two aims: To bring brilliant events and performances to Lancashire, and to introduce new audiences to arts and culture events.
+We want to give people a wonderful experience and, hopefully, have a positive impact on their view of the arts and performance.
 What we’ve found so far is that usually they come back for more.

-We also try to make these visiting performers feel as welcome as possible by looking after them, do all the marketing, promotion, printing, writing press releases, taking photos, feeding them and finding them beds to sleep in.
-So, like I said, three main aims.
+We also try to make these visiting performers and the artists we work with feel as welcome as possible by looking after them, do all the marketing, promotion, printing, writing press releases, taking photos, feeding them and finding them beds to sleep in.

 ‘I’m working with Garry Cook because he has the skill set and time to do the important work, that I as an artist can’t always do.
 Garry is kind, tenacious and logical.
 He is well-connected in both the North West and the North East and his background, knowledge and connections from working as a journalist for the national press are invaluable.
 As a photographer, film-maker and writer, who attends arts events of all disciplines, he understands how artists work.
 He is someone who will make a ‘to do’ list and actually do it in a timely fashion.
 The arts industry lacks this focused, methodical skill set.
 He is someone who will tirelessly promote my work- and the other artists he works with- which has resulted in sell-out events for me as well as introductions to several opportunities for me where I have been granted new work.
 Garry is now focusing on developing his ‘professional’ practice as a producer and event manager- taking it to the next level so it’s the main focus of his working life.
 I’m really happy to be involved with him at this point in his career where his energy, motivation and passion for the arts can be harness to make great opportunities for audiences and artists.’